Anonymousbot7/ESM/README.md

   Contains all codes and packages for simulation studies.

 - **`real_data/`**
   Real data analysis.
-Readers may directly use the same packages and functions provided in the `simulations/` folder.
+The algorithms are similar to those used in the simulations.

 ## Notes

 - All workflows are organized into sequential scripts (see README inside `simulations/` for details).
-- For real data experiments, the observed matrices $\mathbf{Z}$ and $\mathbf{U}$ are used in place of synthetic data.
+- The data used in this study are publicly available from the eICU Collaborative Research Database (https://eicu-crd.mit.edu/) upon completion of a data use agreement and approval through the PhysioNet credentialed access process.